rbms-bsc/DCRMR/_pages/PPDM/Place-of-publication.md

 ## 5.21.38 Place of publication supplied based on address or sign

 <a name="5.21.38.1">5.21.38.1</a> Supply in square brackets a modern form of the name in the language of the cataloging agency, when only an address or description of a trade sign appears on the manifestation.
 (Transcribe the address or sign as the [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) element; see [5.22.32.1](/DCRMR/ppdm/Name-of-publisher/#5.22.32.1).)
-When supplying a place of publication, give a justification in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) if necessary (see [5.24.32.5](/DCRMR/ppdm/Note-on-publication-statement/#5.24.32.5)).
+When supplying a place of publication, give a justification in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) if necessary (see [5.24.32.4a](/DCRMR/ppdm/Note-on-publication-statement/#5.24.32.4a)).

 >Example:
 ><CITE>[Paris]</CITE>
 >(*Comment*: Imprint reads: “à l’enseigne de l’Éléphant,” the trade sign of a Parisian printer)

->Example:
-><CITE>[London]</CITE>
->(*Comment*: Imprint reads: “sold in St. Paul’s Church Yard”)

 ## 5.21.385 Place of publication uncertain or unknown